SIGN UP FOR OUR NEWSLETTER

 Arts in California Parks Program Manager

+Sarah joined Parks California in October 2023.
 As the Art in Parks Program Manager, Sarah is responsible for shaping the program’s strategy, managing grants, and fostering partnerships.
 She brings over a decade of experience championing arts and culture, including leading a grassroots arts nonprofit in the Coachella Valley, developing city-wide art programs, producing interactive installations at Coachella, and most recently served at LA Metro in the Metro Art department.
-In her new role, Sarah will focus on bringing art into local parks through careful planning and community engagement.
+In her role, Sarah focuses on bringing art into local parks through careful planning and community engagement.
+She manages multiple grant tracks, engages diverse stakeholders to ensure equity and inclusivity in program planning, grant selection, and implementation.

 Sarah earned a Bachelors degree from UC Riverside in Film and Visual Culture.
-In her spare time, she loves to craft with friends and take her poodle on long walks, especially through her favorite Los Angeles Historic State Park.
+In her spare time, she loves to craft with friends and take her poodle on long walks.

 VERONICA SILVA-MIRANDA